sergeeo/BounceGB/README.md

 The theme for this edition of the jam was **BOUNCE**.
 You can check [all jam games here](https://itch.io/jam/zgbjam)!

 The game, in its jam version, is damned hard.
 There's plenty of work to do in both art and design.
-I'd like
+I'd like to work a little bit more on it...
+Let's see if I find the time!

 Thanks to David, Ulises, Carlos, Dani and Zalo for sharing the experience with me!